Young Performers Theatre is excited to announce its first main stage production since the pandemic!

 Support YPT

-As a leader in providing engaging learning opportunities to children from all socioeconomic backgrounds, YPT has acquired a distinct viewpoint on the interplay of the arts and cognitive abilities; on how storytelling, music, movement, pantomime and improvisation help children form social networks and develop the impulse control, listening ability and behavior modulation necessary to be attentive audience members and supportive collaborators.
-Help us expand our outreach to Bay Area children, support the professional development of our staff, and build awareness of the efficacy of our pedagogies in early childhood education.
+As a leader in providing engaging learning opportunities to youth from all socioeconomic backgrounds, YPT has acquired a distinct viewpoint on the interplay of the arts and cognitive abilities; on how storytelling, music, movement, pantomime and improvisation help young people form social networks and become attentive, supportive collaborators.
+Help us expand our educational programming and outreach, support the professional development of our staff and build awareness of our approach to theatre not just as a performance medium but as a rich toolkit for improving outcomes in childhood development.